Commodore 64: Commodore MAX

-In 1982, Commodore released the Commodore MAX Machine in Japan.
+In 1982, Commodore released the MAX Machine in Japan.
 It was called the Ultimax in the United States and VC-10 in Germany.
 The MAX was intended to be a game console with limited computing capability and was based on a cut-down version of the hardware family later used in the C64.
 The MAX was discontinued months after its introduction because of poor sales in Japan.

 Commodore Educator 64

-1983 saw Commodore attempt to compete with the Apple II's hold on the US education market with the Educator 64, essentially a C64 and "greenscale" monochrome monitor in a PET case.
+1983 saw Commodore attempt to compete with the Apple II's hold on the US education market with the Educator 64, essentially a C64 and "green" monochrome monitor in a PET case.
 Schools preferred the all-in-one metal construction of the PET over the standard C64's separate components, which could be easily damaged, vandalized, or stolen.
 Schools did not prefer the Educator 64 to the wide range of software and hardware options the Apple IIe was able to offer, and it was produced in limited quantities.